General Admission Policy

 - Official transcripts from all accredited post-secondary institutions attended.

-School of Education Alumni Seeking to Enroll as Graduate Special Students (Non-Degree)
+School of Education Alumni Seeking to Enroll as Graduate Non-Degree Special Students

-Reapplication and Readmission Policy
+Readmission Policy

 If you meet any of the following criteria, you must apply for readmission to the School of Education:

 - Applicants who declined a previous offer of admission must submit a new application.
-The application fee is required
+The application fee is required.

 Transfer of Graduate Credits

-The maximum number of graduate credits earned at another accredited college or university that may be transferred into a graduate certificate or master’s program in the School of Education varies by program, but in no case shall exceed three credits for graduate certificates and six credits for master’s degrees.
-The maximum number of transferable graduate credits allowed for doctoral programs is Thirty-six credits for the EdD program (42 credits in some instances) and 12 credits for the PhD program.
+The maximum number of graduate credits earned at another accredited college or university that may be transferred into a graduate certificate or master’s program in the School of Education varies by program, but in no case shall it exceed three credits for graduate certificates and six credits for master’s degrees.
+The maximum number of transferable graduate credits allowed for doctoral programs is 36 credits for the EdD program (42 credits in some instances) and 12 credits for the PhD program.
 Graduate-level credits earned as part of a bachelor’s degree program cannot be transferred into an SOE graduate program.

 For graduate certificate or master’s programs, the School of Education will only accept transfer credits for courses taken no more than five years before a student’s acceptance into the program.
 The final decision regarding whether or not to accept graduate transfer credits, whether earned externally or internally (i.e., via another School of Education or other Johns Hopkins University graduate program), into a School of Education certificate or degree program rests: